Building a House

 Step 3: Apply for a Development Permit

-A Development Permit Application [PDF - 945 KB] needs to be completed and submitted to the Planning Department, with the plot plan, exterior elevations of the house, and the application fee.
+A Development Permit Application [PDF - 945 KB] and Form A - Residential Development [PDF - 70 KB] need to be completed and submitted to the Planning Department, with the plot plan, exterior elevations of the house, and the application fee.
 Upon review of an application, further information may be requested prior to the application being processed.